FrankBevr/Kurby/README.md

 # Kurby - Your DAO Helper

 ### Problem:

 There is Marius.
 Marius is a friend of mine.
 Marius manage a DAO.
-Marius collect all the doing of the DAO Members and send them money.
+Marius collect all the doings of the DAO Members and send them money.
 Marius want to incentives him and his friends to more activity.
 Marius suggested a simple NFT incentives for every doing.

 ### Solution:

 Kurby the DAO Helper.
 Send Kurby your the weekly DAO doings.
 Kurby sends everyone an NFT.
-The NFT involves with every doing.

 ### Market Evaluation:

 If Marius has the Problem other DAO's will have this Problem as well.
 No market analysis for the Product Kurby.
 Its a Hack.
 Marius has the Problem is enough.

 ### Code Overview